lucianpls/QB3/README.md

 The higher level C API and the binary format serialization and deserialization is located in qb3encode.cpp and qb3decode.cpp.
 Lossy compression by pre-quantization of input values is also implemented in these files.

+## Version 2.1.0
+- 60% faster compression, achieved by optimizing the output bitstream
+- Fixed memory leak in the encoding of very narrow of short images

 ## Version 2.0.0
 Version 2.0.0 is an update to the QB3 codec that breaks backward compatibility